MBA - Master of Business Administration

 - Possess, or expect to obtain, a degree from a recognised university with a minimum of a 2:2 classification;

-- Have a minimum of two years relevant management experience;
+- Have a minimum of five years relevant management experience;

-- Hold a professional or other qualification which is deemed as acceptable for admission by the University of Wales.
+- Hold a professional or other qualification which is deemed as acceptable for admission by the university.

 The MBA programme is conducted in English, and thus candidates are expected to have an acceptable TOEFL or IELTS score if they have not undertaken their previous studies in the language.
 The IELTS score should be no lower than 6.0, with no sub score being lower than 5.5.
 For TOEFL, applicants should have a minimum overall score of 72, which should be comprised of a minimum score of 20 in speaking, 17 in writing, 18 in reading and 17 in listening.